Me with Blas and Murphy

 I've since completed several training programmes, including:

-Not to mention all my horses who have given me the opportunity to extensively research the subjects of laminitis, both dietary and metabolic, PPID, gut health, and the importance of detoxing.
+Not to mention all my beautiful horses who have given me the opportunity to extensively research the subjects of laminitis, both dietary and metabolic, PPID, gut health, and the importance of detoxing.

 However, I'll be the first to put my hand in the air and say I'm no qualified nutritionist or vet, nor am I here to replace professional veterinary and/or medical advice.
-For me it's all about keeping an open mind, with a foot in both camps, as in conventional and natural, and knowing when to use what.
+For me it's all about keeping an open mind, with a foot in both conventional and natural camps, and knowing when to use what.
 At heart I'm still that pony-mad kid - I'm just a normal person speaking with people just like me, who have found me because they're struggling with their horse's health.
 I don't consider myself an expert in any kind of way, but if I can help another horse owner help their horse, this is what it's all about for me.

 My life's overriding passion are my horses - all animals, come to that.
-Our previous livery home had alpacas, the adorable Billy the goat who was everyone's best friend, sheep, cows (including Rowan, the friendly bull), hundreds of chickens, many of whom were ex-battery rescues, several guinea-fowl (one of my own hens sat on a guinea egg and hatched a gorgeous fluffy girl), peacocks, geese, ducks ... plus several adorable dogs and cats.
+Our previous livery home had alpacas, Billy the goat who was everyone's best friend, sheep, cows (including Rowan, the friendly bull), hundreds of chickens, many of whom were ex-battery rescues, several guinea-fowl (one of my own hens sat on a guinea egg and hatched a gorgeous fluffy girl), peacocks, geese, ducks ... plus several adorable dogs and cats.
 As I type, two of the dogs are now curled up on my very chewed-to-bits office sofa after a fun-run doing the yard chores.

 Horses have always been my first love though; over the years I've watched my own horses grow and interact within their environment, with as natural a lifestyle as I've been able to provide for them always at the forefront of my desire for them.
 Each one of them has been responsible for many of the blends that we’ve put together under the EquiNatural banner, and they in return have told me over the years whether I've got it right or not.
 Without doubt, my horses have been, and will continue to be, my greatest teachers.